 Sutherland, Jabez G. Statutes and Statutory Construction.
-7th ed.
+8th ed.
 Edited by Norman J. Singer.
-St. Paul: West, 2007.
+St. Paul: West, 2018.
 Discussion of legislative powers, constitutional regulations relative to the forms of legislation and to legislative procedure, together with an exposition at length of the principles of statutory interpretation and construction.
-(LR) 345.Su94s; (SL) KF 425 S3
+(LR) 345.Su94s.
+The 7th edition is available from the State Law Library.
+(SL) KF 425 S3